Who is Considered an “Eligible Survivor” for the Death Gratuity?

 - In case of no surviving spouse, to any surviving children of the person and the descendants of any deceased children by representation.

 - If there is none of the above, to the surviving parents of the person or the survivor of them.
 Additionally, if Parents include fathers and mothers through adoption.
 However, only one father and one mother may be recognized in any case.
 And preference shall be given to those who exercised a parental relationship on the date, or most nearly before the date, on which the decedent entered military service.

 - Payment goes to the duly appointed executor or administrator of the estate of the person.
 Also if there is none of the above.

-- The payment would go to other next of kin of the person entitled under the laws of domicile of the person at the time of the person’s death.
-Additionally if there is none of the above.
+- The payment would go to other next of kin of the person entitled under the laws of the domicile of the person at the time of the person’s death.
+Additionally, if there is none of the above.

 A person entitled to all or a portion of a death gratuity may die before they receive the death gratuity.
 The gratuity will be paid to the living survivor next in the order prescribed in the above list.
 If such is the case.

 Members may designate eligible survivors, at any time by updating their DD Form 93, Record of Emergency Data.

 This article is for educational and marketing purposes only.
 Consequently, it does not create an attorney-client relationship.
 So call Cameron Firm, PC at 800-861-7262 for TSGLI claim assistance.
 Because we are here to help you get the benefits you deserve.